Nelleke20/notebook.goalpredictor/README.md

-# goal is to create an api on my local machine
+# my goal is to create an api on my local machine
+check fast and flask api
+check swagger
+create an app where you can run a button and get the score for the nxt minute

+# next steps for production:
-# a cloud/data engineer could then focus on deploying the api and the flow in the cloud by:
-# creating a kubernetes cluster and deploying the api via a docker container
+a cloud/data engineer could then focus on deploying the api and the flow in the cloud by: creating a kubernetes cluster and deploying the api via a docker container with seldon.
-# check seldon?